Transplant Nurse - Pediatric, RN, BSN

 MedStar Georgetown Transplant Institute

 MGTI is a proud member of MedStar Health, the premier health system in the mid-Atlantic region and one of the nation's leaders in solid organ transplants.
+MGTI associates primarily practice at MedStar Georgetown University Hospital and MedStar Washington Hospital Center.

 MGTI is one of MedStar’s Centers of Excellence and offers evaluation and treatment of advanced liver disease, intestinal disorders, chronic kidney disease, and complications of diabetes.
 Our goal is to restore patients to their optimum level of health and return them to a productive life.
 We specialize in innovative treatments and provide our patients with access to groundbreaking research and clinical trials.

-EDUCATION/TRAINING: Graduate of an accredited school of nursing.
+EDUCATION AND/OR TRAINING REQUIRED: Graduate of an accredited school of nursing.
 BSN preferred.

 EXPERIENCE: Three years of professional nursing experience.
 At least 1 year of transplant, outpatient or dialysis experience highly desirable.

-KNOWLEDGE, SKILLS & ABILITIES: Knowledge of professional nursing theory and practice to assess, plan, implement, and evaluate patient care.
+SPECIAL KNOWLEDGE AND SKILLS: Knowledge of professional nursing theory and practice to assess, plan, implement, and evaluate patient care.
 Knowledge of medical equipment and instruments to administer patient care.
 Skill in applying and modifying the principles, methods and techniques of professional nursing to provide ongoing patient care.
 Skill in establishing and maintaining effective working relationships with patients, medical staff and the public.
 Ability to react calmly and effectively in emergency situations.

 Consideration will be given to an appropriate combination of education/training and experience.